mwouts/jupytext/README.md

 - Jupyter metadata go to an escaped YAML header
 - Markdown cells are commented with `# `, and separated with a blank line
 - Code cells are exported verbatim (except for Jupyter magics, which are escaped), and separated with blank lines.
 Code cells are reconstructed from consistent python paragraphs (no function, class or multiline comment will be broken).
 A start-of-cell delimiter `# +` is used for cells that contain blank lines (outside of functions, classes, etc). `# + {}` is used for cells that have explicit metadata (inside the curly bracket, in JSON format).
 The end of cell delimiter is `# -`, and is omitted when followed by another explicit start of cell marker.

+## Using Jupytext with Jupyter Lab

+Jupytext works well with Jupyter Notebook, and you should probably try Jupytext inside Jupyter Notebook first.

+That said, using Jupytext with Jupyter Lab is also an option.
+Let us make a few more comments:
+- Jupytext's installation is common to both Jupyter Notebook and Jupyter Lab
+- Jupyter Lab can open any [paired notebook](#paired-notebooks) with `.ipynb` extension.
+Paired notebooks work exactly as in Jupyter Notebook: input cells are taken from the text notebook, and outputs from the  `.ipynb` file.
+Both files are updated when the notebook is saved.
+- Pairing notebooks is less convenient in Jupyter Lab than in Jupyter Notebook.
+To our knownledge there is no notebook metadata editor in Jupyter Lab yet, so you will have to open the JSON representation of the notebook, find the notebook metadata there, and add the `"jupytext_formats": "ipynb,py",` entry manually.
+- Current version of Jupyter Lab cannot open scripts or Markdown documents as notebooks.
+You will have to manually create the corresponding `.ipynb` file with, for instance, `jupytext --to notebook.ipynb notebook.py`, and pair it with the script.
+Opening scripts or Markdown documents as notebooks will become possible in the next Jupyter Lab release (v.
+0.35), for which we contributed a _Open With -> Notebook_ menu entry in the contextual menu (right-click on a text notebook).

 ## Will my notebook really run in an IDE?